devonfw-forge/devonfw-updater/readme.md

 ## Installation

-Save the folder and updater.bat on your root Devonfw folder.
+Download updater-v1.0.0.zip and extract it on your root Devonfw folder.

 ## Usage